 Most divorce mediators charge by the hour.
-The rates can vary greatly, from around $200 to $350+ per hour.
-Very few mediators will set a fixed fee.
-They’ll tell you that the time needed is unpredictable, and there’s some truth to that.
-But that doesn’t help you with the anxiety you’re already feeling.
+The rates vary, from $200 to $400 per hour.
+They’ll tell you that there’s no way to predict the total cost.
+Maybe there’s some truth to that, but that doesn’t help your anxiety level.

-I take a different approach.
-After our first meeting, I’ll give you a written proposal that includes one charge for everything, including mediation sessions, preparing your agreement, and drafting all the papers you’ll need to file a joint “no-fault” petition.
+I take a different approach with a “mediation package” that includes one charge for everything.
+It includes all office mediation sessions, preparing your agreement and all the papers you’ll need to file a joint “no-fault” divorce.

-You may pay by check, cash, debit, or credit card.
-Normally, half the fee is paid
+Payment may be by check, cash, debit, or credit card.